 Inadequate funding for proper maintenance has also lead to a rise of invasive species in parks.
 Just over a year ago, invasive beetles were found in Prospect Park that cut off the supply of water and essential nutrients to trees.

-That’s why NYLCV joined New Yorkers for Parks, Council Member Barry Grodenchik, and DC 37 as founding members of the Play Fair for Parks Coalition.
+That’s why NYLCV joined New Yorkers for Parks and DC 37 as founding members of the Play Fair for Parks Coalition.
 Play Fair is a multi-year advocacy campaign for parks and this year, we are calling for increasing the NYC Parks Department expense budget by $100 million next year in order to better maintain parks citywide.
 That funding should be used to hire more maintenance workers and resources to keep parks, gardens, and street trees healthy, as well as for programming at parks and playgrounds.

 Late last month, we rallied on the Steps of City Hall to launch the campaign.
 Earlier this month, our President Julie Tighe testified at a City Council Parks Committee’s Preliminary budget Hearing and advocated for this $100 million investment.